lowRISC/opentitan/hw/ip/sysrst_ctrl/doc/_index.md

 The override logic allows the output to be overridden (i.e. not follow the corresponding input) based either on trigger or software settings.
 This allows the security chip to take over the inputs for its own use without disturbing the main user.

-The `sysrst_ctrl` also controls an active-low open drain reset I/O `ec_rst_out_l` that is typically used for the embedded controller (EC) reset.
+The `sysrst_ctrl` also controls two active-low open-drain I/Os named `flash_wp_out_l` and `ec_rst_in_l` / `ec_rst_out_l`.
+The `ec_rst_in_l` / `ec_rst_out_l` signals are connected to the same bidirectional pin of the OpenTitan chip, and are used to either reset the embedded controller (EC), or to detect self-reset of the EC and stretch the reset pulse (hence the bidirectional nature of this pin).
-This output is always asserted when the IP block is reset (allowing its use as a power-on reset) and remains asserted until released by software.
+This output is always asserted when `sysrst_ctrl` is reset (allowing its use as a power-on reset) and remains asserted until released by software.
-Software can program certain trigger actions to assert `ec_rst_out_l` with a programmable pulse width.
-If the `ec_rst_in_l` input is asserted by some other agent in the system then the `sysrst_ctrl` will stretch the assertion of `ec_rst_out_l` according to the pulse width programmed.
+The flash write-protect output `flash_wp_out_l` is typically connected to the BIOS flash chip in the system.
+This output is always asserted when the `sysrst_ctrl` block is reset and remains asserted until released by software.

 ## Hardware Interfaces